yusufcananar/OpenGL-Cube-Program/README.md

 ## OpenGL-Cube-Program
-A program that can illustrate computer graphic fundamentals
+A program that can illustrate computer graphic fundamentals You can use this program to illustrate students the fundamentals of computer graphics.

 To make it work the program, you will need to add **Dependencies** folder in your solution directory(i.e. create the folder where your yourproject.sln).